svenssonjoel/svenssonjoel.github.com/pages/src/haskell_type_level_full_adder/index.md

 A full-adder can be constructed by combining two so-called half adders.
 So the `HalfAdder` function implements this operation.
-To make sense, it should be applied to a tuple of bits (are there any of enforcing this nicely?) and it computes the sum of these bits and also computes a carry value. `Xor a` is the sum part and `And a` is the carry part.
+To make sense, it should be applied to a tuple of bits (are there any ways of enforcing this nicely?) and it computes the sum of these bits and also computes a carry value. `Xor a` is the sum part and `And a` is the carry part.